 Keyword Explanation WILDCARD Indicates that symlinks are enabled during wildcard searches.
 NOWILDCARD Indicates that symlinks are disabled during directory wildcard searches.
 ELLIPSIS Equivalent to WILDCARD (included for command symmetry).
 NOELLIPSIS Indicates that symlinks are matched for all wildcard fields except for ellipsis.
-TARGET Indicates that if the target file of the file specification is a symlink, then the target file is followed.
-NOTARGET Indicates that the command operates on the target file even if it is a symlink.
+TARGET Indicates that if the named file is a symlink, then the symlink is followed to operate on the symlink target.
+NOTARGET Indicates that the command operates on the named file whether it is an ordinary file or a symlink.